ckcherry23/ckcherry23.github.io/content/featured/Artisan/index.md

 techstack: ['Next.js', 'tRPC', 'Supabase', 'Prisma', 'Tailwind', 'OpenAI API']
 ---

 An AI-powered app to generate beautiful marketing and portfolio sites, customize designs and export code in React.
-Won the Best Project award for 23rd STePS.
+Won the Best Project award for 23rd STePS snd the NUS Computing Innovation Prize 2024.